MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

  A character to serve as a delimiter.

 ### Remarks
- Use this method to define a delimiter character in a list of property values that are used in the [CMFCPropertyGridProperty::CMFCPropertyGridProperty](../../mfc/reference/cmfcpropertygridproperty-class.md#cmfcpropertygridproperty__cmfcpropertygridproperty) constructor.
+ Use this method to define a delimiter character in a list of property values that are used in the [CMFCPropertyGridProperty::CMFCPropertyGridProperty](../../mfc/reference/cmfcpropertygridproperty-class.md#cmfcpropertygridproperty) constructor.
 In that constructor, set the `bIsValueList` parameter to `TRUE`.

- By default, the [CMFCPropertyGridCtrl::CMFCPropertyGridCtrl](#cmfcpropertygridctrl__cmfcpropertygridctrl) constructor sets the delimiter character to comma (',').
+ By default, the [CMFCPropertyGridCtrl::CMFCPropertyGridCtrl](#cmfcpropertygridctrl) constructor sets the delimiter character to comma (',').

-##  <a name="cmfcpropertygridctrl__setshowdragcontext"></a>  CMFCPropertyGridCtrl::SetShowDragContext
+##  <a name="setshowdragcontext"></a>  CMFCPropertyGridCtrl::SetShowDragContext
  Specifies whether the framework redraws the name and value columns of the current property grid control when a user resizes the columns.

 ```